ckoerber/strops/README.md

 strops migrate
 ```

+###### Version notes

+To account for changing data structures, this module makes uses of `JSONFields` which are enabled through Django's ORM with version 3.1 (currently alpha).
+If you want to use a SQLite database as a backend, make sure it has [enabled the JSON1 extension](https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.JSONField).

 #### Inserting first trial data

 To inspect the data in the admin interface, you first need to create a superuser